ZalozbaDev/speech_recognition_language_modeling/cfg_word_classes/README.md

 Intermediates:

+* .pdf files that visualize all word classes
 * UASR grammar converted to OpenFST ("smart_lamp_hsb_evl_fsg_num.txt_ofst.txt.save.txt")
     * see "Dockerfile" on how to extract the files after successful container build